antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Time-series-search-engines-over-COVID-19-data.md

 (It was too much work to get the weather data with some of the well known weather data R packages.)

+### The New York Times data

+The New York Times COVID-19 data is taken from GitHub, see [NYT1].
+The data ingestion and basic data analysis and visualizations are given in [AA1].

 ## The search engines

 The following sub-sections have screenshots of the TSSE interactive interfaces.

 I did experiment with combining the data of the two engines, but did not turn out to be particularly useful.
-It is seems that is more interesting and useful to enhance the Apple data engine with temperature data, and to enhance The New Your Times engine with the (consecutive) differences of the time series.
+It seems that is more interesting and useful to enhance the Apple data engine with temperature data, and to enhance The New Your Times engine with the (consecutive) differences of the time series.

 ### Structure

 The interactive interfaces have three panels:

 - Nearest Neighbors
+  - Gives the time series nearest neighbors for the time series of selected entity.
-  - With entity selection and filtering
+  - Has interactive controls for entity selection and filtering.

 - Trend Finding
+  - Gives the time series that adhere to a specified named trend.
-  - With predefined trend curves and entity filtering
+  - Has interactive controls for trend curves selection and entity filtering.

 - Notes
-  - For references and data objects summary
+  - Gives references and data objects summary.

 ### [Apple Mobility Trends Reports Search Engine](https://antononcube.shinyapps.io/AppleCOVID19MobilityTrends/)

 The Apple data TSSE has four types of time series ("entities").
-The first three are normalized volumes of Apple maps requests while, driving, transit transport use, and walking.
+The first three are normalized volumes of Apple maps requests while driving, transit transport use, and walking.
 (See [AA1] for more details.)

 The fourth is mean temperature at different geo-locations.